This page outlines how to use the files I've provided so that you could use it to create an end-to-end data pipeline

 - If you haven't done so already, run "aws configure" in the command line so that you can run the scripts on the EC2 command line without there being permission errors.
 Enter the following:

-- Create a .env file both in the main folder and the Airflow_EMR subfolder.
+file both in the main folder and the Airflow_EMR subfolder.- For the

 - NOTE: If you feel the Airflow username and password are insecure, after Airflow is set up and the Lambda Function is created, please feel free to change the Airflow username and password for the above .env file in both the AWS CLI and Lambda Function, as well as the username and password in the Airflow UI.
 But please make sure the changes you've made in all places are identical as the Lambda function will not be able to call the Airflow DAG if the changes aren't the same.